michaeljclark/rv8/doc/src/mmio.md

 device MMIO aperture._

-## TIME MMIO Layout
+## RTC (Real Time Clock)

-The TIME device is based on the priv-1.9.1 specification and has an `mtime` register which contains a clock and an `mtimecmp` register which when timer interrupts are enabled, will raise a timer interrupt.
+The RTC device is based on the priv-1.9.1 specification and has an `mtime` register which contains a clock and an `mtimecmp` register which when timer interrupts are enabled, will raise a timer interrupt.

-Example TIME device at offset `0x40000000`.
+Example RTC MMIO device at offset `0x40000000`.

 `0000000040000000-0000000040000010 TIME (0x0000-0x0010) +IO+R+W`